The Pick-up Artist (1987 film): Production

 James Toback wrote the film for Warren Beatty who liked the script but was reluctant to play a character driven by his erotic compulsions.
-Toback then considered Robert De Niro but ultimately decided the role should be played by a younger actor.
+Toback then considered Robert De Niro but ultimately decided the role of Jack Jericho should be played by a younger actor.

 The film was at Paramount.
 Then in 1984 Beatty bought it and set up the production at Fox.
 Toback says the film was "not even remotely" based on Beatty.
 "The guy in the script chases after people.
 Warren always has people chasing after him."

 It was Toback's fourth film as director.
 He says his first three "were all dark movies that ended unhappily.
 Now I'm taking a vacation from dread and gloom.
 If you were casting Pick Up Artist 30 years ago you would have wanted Cary Grant and Irene Dunne.
 No two actors would have been more wrong for my other movies."

 Reception

 Critical response

 The film has gained generally mixed reviews.
-On Rotten Tomatoes the film holds a 61% rating based on 23 reviews.
+On Rotten Tomatoes the film holds a 58% rating based on 24 reviews.

 Box office

-The film opened at number 5 at the US Box Office.
+The film opened at number 5 at the US box office, and finished 85th for the year in 1987, with a $13.9 million domestic gross.

 Home media

-The film was released on Laser Disc in 1987, then on DVD on December 16, 2003.
+The film was released on VHS and Laserdisc in 1987, then on DVD on December 16, 2003.